Real Name | Walter Ray Allen Jr. |

 Fact Sheet

-- Ray Allen's real name is Walter Ray Allen Jr.
+- Wondering what Ray Allen's real name is?
+Ray Allen's real name is Walter Ray Allen Jr.

 - Ray Allen is a(n) Basketball Player

-- How old is Ray Allen?
+- What is Ray Allen's age?
 Ray Allen is 49 years old

 - Which school did Ray Allen go to?
 Ray Allen attended Hillcrest High School, University of Connecticut

-- Ray Allen's kids are Tierra Allen, Walter Ray Allen, Walker Reese Allen, Wynn Ryder Allen, Wynstan Ryan Allen
+- Ray Allen kids names are Tierra Allen, Walter Ray Allen, Walker Reese Allen, Wynn Ryder Allen, Wynstan Ryan Allen

 FAQ